 Even with good plant selection, there may come a time when the shade starts taking a toll on your fruit trees.
 Some signs that plants are getting too much shade include reduced fruit yield, increase in plant diseases or insect pests, and a bigger water bill.
 Excessive shade hinders photosynthesis, leading to diminished fruit yield and quality.
 If the tree cannot feed itself, it is at a greater risk of damaging insect infestation.
 A dense canopy overhead also inhibits airflow and rainfall.
 Stagnant air leads to fungal disease problems.
 Reduced rainfall leads to increased irrigation.
 If these symptoms arise, it’s time to let in more light.

 Regular fruit tree pruning also increases light penetration, which improves fruit quality.
 Summer and winter pruning are beneficial for different reasons.
 In winter, remove dead, weak, or diseased branches, and branches that cross over or rub.
 Winter pruning allows trees to focus their energy on the strong, healthy wood when spring growth starts.
-In summer, remove branches that are unsafe, old and non-productive, and those that are too big.
+In summer, remove branches that are unsafe, non-productive, or too big.
 Both types of pruning can be done to increase sunlight and air circulation within the foliage.

 Your semi-shade backyard is not a hindrance to growing fruit trees when you make sunlight management a part of their routine care and maintenance.
 Select shade-tolerant varieties, and prune them for an open branch structure.
 Watch for signs of stress, such as decreased fruit production or increase in pest problems; and thin the canopies of overhead trees periodically for better sunlight penetration.
 Your trees will reward you with a ready supply of delicious homegrown fruit.